ymoraviadev-droid/learn-godot/docs/chapters/chapter-02-setting-up-your-environment.md

 2. Make the binary executable: `chmod +x Godot_v4.4-stable_mono_linux_x86_64`
 3. Run it from the terminal or create a `.desktop` file for your application menu.

+**Important for Linux users:** Download Godot directly from the website as a portable `.zip`.
+Do **not** install via Flatpak or Snap — sandboxing will prevent Godot from communicating with your IDE (VS Code / Rider), causing integration issues.

 ### Version Note

 This tutorial is written for **Godot 4.4** and should work with any Godot 4.x version.
 If you're reading this in the future and Godot 4.5 or 4.6 is out, that's fine — the core concepts haven't changed.
 If Godot 5.x is out, some APIs may have changed, but the principles will still apply.